Luxembourg

-With an area of 2586 km2, Luxembourg is one of the smallest countries in Europe.
-In 2022, it had a population of 645,397, which makes it one of the least-populated countries in Europe, albeit with the highest population growth rate; foreigners account for nearly half the population.
-Luxembourg is a representative democracy headed by a constitutional monarch, Grand Duke Henri, making it the world's only remaining sovereign grand duchy.
+With an area of 2586 km2, Luxembourg is Europe's seventh-smallest country.
+In 2025, it had a population of 681,973, which makes it one of the least-populated countries in Europe, albeit with the highest population growth rate; foreign nationals account for almost half the population.
+Luxembourg is a representative democracy headed by a constitutional monarch, Grand Duke Guillaume, making it the world's only remaining sovereign grand duchy.

+The County of Luxembourg was established in the 11th century as a state within the Holy Roman Empire.
+Its ascension culminated in its monarch, Henry VII, becoming the Holy Roman Emperor in the 14th century.
+Luxembourg came under Habsburg rule in the 15th century, and was annexed by France in the 18th century.
+Luxembourg was partitioned three times, reducing its size.
+Having been restored in 1815 after the defeat of Napoleon, it regained independence in 1867 after the Luxembourg Crisis.

-Luxembourg is a developed country with an advanced economy and one of the world's highest GDP (PPP) per capita.
-The city of Luxembourg was declared a UNESCO World Heritage Site in 1994 due to the exceptional preservation of its vast fortifications and historic quarters.
+Luxembourg is a developed country with an advanced economy and one of the world's highest PPP-adjusted GDPs per capita, per the IMF and World Bank.
+It also ranks highly in terms of life expectancy, human development, and human rights.
+The historic city of Luxembourg was declared a UNESCO World Heritage Site in 1994 due to the exceptional preservation of its vast fortifications and historic quarters.
 Luxembourg is a founding member of the European Union, OECD, the United Nations, NATO, and the Benelux.
 It served on the United Nations Security Council for the first time in 2013 and 2014.

 History

-The history of Luxembourg is considered to begin in the year 963, when Count Siegfried acquired a rocky promontory and its Roman-era fortifications, known as Lucilinburhuc, "little castle", and the surrounding area from the Imperial Abbey of St. Maximin in nearby Trier.
-Siegfried's descendants increased their territory through marriage, conquest, and vassalage.
-By the end of the 13th century, the counts of Luxembourg reigned over a considerable territory.
-In 1308, Count of Luxembourg Henry VII became King of the Romans and later Holy Roman Emperor; the House of Luxembourg would produce four Holy Roman Emperors during the High Middle Ages.
-In 1354, Charles IV elevated the county to the Duchy of Luxembourg.
-The duchy eventually became part of the Burgundian Circle and then one of the Seventeen Provinces of the Habsburg Netherlands.

-Over the centuries, the City and Fortress of Luxembourg—of great strategic importance due to its location between the Kingdom of France and the Habsburg territories—was gradually built up to be one of the most reputed fortifications in Europe.
-After belonging to both the France of Louis XIV and the Austria of Maria Theresa, Luxembourg became part of the First French Republic and Empire under Napoleon.

-The present-day state of Luxembourg first emerged at the Congress of Vienna in 1815.
-The Grand Duchy, with its powerful fortress, became an independent state under the personal possession of William I of the Netherlands with a Prussian garrison to guard the city against another invasion from France.
-In 1839, following the turmoil of the Belgian Revolution, the purely French-speaking part of Luxembourg was ceded to Belgium and the Luxembourgish-speaking part (except the Arelerland, the area around Arlon) became what is the present state of Luxembourg.

 Before AD 963

 The first traces of settlement in what is now Luxembourg are dated back to the Paleolithic Age, about 35,000 years ago.
-From the 2nd century BC, Celtic tribes settled in the region between the rivers Rhine and Meuse.
+From the 6th century BC, Celtic tribes settled in the region between the rivers Rhine and Meuse.